-Note: Before beginning to use academic plan, please verify that terms are set up properly on the Transcript Definitions page Terms tab.
+Note: Before beginning to use Academic Plan, please verify that terms are set up properly on the Transcript Definitions page Terms tab.
+In a K-12 District, the Terms and Transcript Terms should be similar.
 It is important that Semester Headings and State Term Codes be mapped accurately.
+Additionally, Courses need to have the correct Subject, Department, Credits and Term, and Sections need to have the correct Term.
+For Middles Schools using the Academic Plan, courses are normally tagged only by Department rather than Subject, unless the course counts toward Graduation Requirements.

-In order for office staff to utilize the Academic Plan, access to the Academic Plan (APC) security area is needed.
+In order for office staff to utilize the Academic Plan, access to the Academic Plan (APC) and Academic Plan Log (APL) security area is needed.
 In order to manage Course Sequences, access to the Academic Plan Course Sequences (CSQ) security area is needed.
+Read permissions to Classes (SEC) and Transcripts (HIS) are needed to view current and past courses.

 For staff to utilize the Graduation/College Readiness Dashboard, permissions to High School Graduation (HSG) and Academic Plan (APC) are required.
 Access to Teacher Data (TCH) is no longer a requirement.